-The treatment you are offered will depend on what is causing your fertility problems and what is available from your primary care trust (PCT).
+The treatment you are offered will depend on what is causing your fertility problems and what is available from your local clinical commissioning group (CCG).

 Eligibility for treatment